RealDebugg/RealDebugg/README.md

 ### Wave 👋. insert {{ apparently_quirky_tagline }}

 I develop things.
 Some say well, others say my brain retains a smoothness like no other.
+I main TypeScript/JavaScript and love VUE

 <!--
 **RealDebugg/RealDebugg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.